Bob Crosby: Early years

 Crosby was born in Spokane, Washington, to bookkeeper Harry Lowe Crosby and Catherine "Kate" Harrigan, the daughter of a builder from County Mayo in Ireland.

 The couple had seven children: Larry, Everett, Ted, Harry (popularly known as Bing Crosby), Catherine, Mary Rose, and George Robert, popularly known as Bob.

 Crosby attended Gonzaga College, but he dropped out to seek a career in music.
-During World War II, he served in the U.S. Marines, leading a band for much of his time in service.
+During World War II, he served in the U.S. Marine Corps, leading a band for much of his time in service.

 Career

 Singer and bandleader

-Crosby began singing in the early 1930s with the Rhythm Boys, which included vocalist Ray Hendricks and guitarist Bill Pollard, and with Anson Weeks (1931–34) and the Dorsey Brothers (1934–35).
-He led his first band in 1935 when the former members of Ben Pollack's band elected him their titular leader.
-In 1935, he recorded with the Clark Randall Orchestra led by Gil Rodin and featuring singer Frank Tennille (a.k.a.
+Crosby began singing in the early 1930s with the Delta Rhythm Boys, which included vocalist Ray Hendricks and guitarist Bill Pollard, and with Anson Weeks (1931–34) and the Dorsey Brothers (1934–35).
+He became a bandleader in 1935 after Ben Pollack's band broke up, and many of the former members of that group elected him to lead them.
+That year, he also recorded with the Clark Randall Orchestra led by Gil Rodin and featuring singer Frank Tennille (a.k.a.
 Clark Randall).
-Glenn Miller was a member of that orchestra, which recorded the Glenn Miller novelty composition "When Icky Morgan Plays the Organ" in 1935.
-Crosby's "band-within-the-band," the Bob-Cats, was a dixieland octet with soloists from the larger orchestra, many from New Orleans.
+Glenn Miller was a member of that orchestra, and they recorded Miller's novelty composition "When Icky Morgan Plays the Organ."
+Crosby's own band also formed a "band-within-the-band" called the Bob-Cats, a Dixieland octet including soloists from the larger orchestra, many of whom were from New Orleans.
 The band included at various times Ray Bauduc, Yank Lawson, Billy Butterfield, Charlie Spivak, Muggsy Spanier, Irving Fazola, Nappy Lamare, Jack Sperling, Joe Sullivan, Jess Stacy, Bob Haggart, Walt Yoder, and Bob Zurke.

 In the spring of 1940, during a performance in Chicago, teenager Doris Day was hired as the band's vocalist.